-Sri Lanka didn’t seem like an economy that was struggling, especially with Safari’s costing up to 45 US Dollars In comparison to its northern neighbour, India, I had seen very little comparative poverty, the air seem clean and unaffected by pollution, and the streets were fairly clean.
-Likewise, Udawalawe and Yala National Park with their evergreen landscapes made ever more luscious by the Sri Lankan monsoons, had captured the imagination with wildlife including; elephants, Eagles, Kingfisher birds, crocodiles, spotted dear, wildebeest, mongoose, warthogs, and dancing peacocks.
+My perception of Sri Lanka prior to visiting, was that it was an economy that was still considered as under-developed, however, it didn’t seem like an economy that was struggling, especially with Safari’s costing up to 45 US Dollars In comparison to its northern neighbour, India, I had seen very little comparative poverty; the air seem unspoilt and unaffected by pollution, and the streets were fairly clean.
+Likewise, Udawalawa and Yala National Park with their evergreen landscapes made ever more luscious by the Sri Lankan monsoons, had captured the imagination with wildlife including; elephants, Eagles, Kingfisher birds, crocodiles, spotted dear, wildebeest, mongoose, warthogs, and dancing peacocks.
 It was a wildlife photographer’s paradise.

-With their eagerness to please their passengers, the jeep drivers drove very closely and aggressively up to the wild animals with no consideration for the distress and upset that they were, to my eyes, causing them.
+With their eagerness to please their passengers, the jeep drivers drove very closely and aggressively up to the wild animals, with no consideration for the distress and upset that they were, to my eyes, causing them.
 I struggled not to compare them with the beauty of the safaris I had taken in southern Africa.
-What’s worse was they were keeping the engines running disturbing the wildlife’s natural peace.
+What’s worse, they were keeping the engines running disturbing the wildlife’s natural peace.
 Unlike in Africa, I noticed many of the animals turning their backs and quickly moving away from us because we had disturbed their peace and quiet.
 Rather than being an organic experience for both safari goers and the animals themselves, the experience began to feel more like a business transaction, void of compassion and emotion.
 I could understand that the parks wanted to ensure that we as travellers got value for money, however, it is this flick of the switch that has turned countries such as Zimbabwe and South Africa into hubs for trophy hunting and poaching.
-Such sentiment detracts from the safari experience, and very little consideration and thought goes into, what will happen when there are no animals left to see?
+The lack of compassion detracted from the safari experience, and very little consideration and thought went into what will happen when there are no animals left to see?

 I always believed that Safaris were an opportunity to see and learn more about animals in their wild and natural environment, to understand their role in our world, and admire their beauty from afar.
 Instead, we have begun to view them as object up for sale, and we conversely risk selling their existence for a quick dollar.
 For example, during my trip to the Kataragama temples in Kudaoya, I saw an elephant chained up outside the Hindu temple, with its “owners” using it as bait for tourists, to take photos with him and feeding him fruit and vegetables.
 In a middle of a hub of temples, where people from all walks of life and faiths; Christian, Buddhist, Hindu and Muslim come to share their blessings and prayers, there he was, an elephant tied up and weighted by chains, as nothing more than product of greed.
 Other more touristy areas of Sri Lanka such as Galle, saw men sat at the roadside with pet monkeys and snakes in baskets – photo opportunities of these vilified animals were available for a small price.
 Some might argue that these “owners” were simply trying to earn a living.
 Human compassion, is human compassion, and you can’t deny it, or make excuses regardless of geography, culture or tradition; not in a new world where markets are dictated by intelligent consumers.